dcblack/technology_demonstrator/README.md

 DESCRIPTION
 ===========

-[NOTE: This document best viewed with a 'markdown' viewer.
+[*NOTE: This document best viewed with a 'markdown' viewer.*]

-This represents a project tying a zedboard design to a SystemC ESL design that was described at DVCon 2013 in San Jose.
-The goal of the project was to demonstrate multiple technologies including:
+This directory and its contents contain a project that ties a zedboard design to a SystemC ESL design.
+This was described in a presentation entitled "A SystemC Technology Demonstrator" at the SystemC Tutorial at DVCon 2013 in San Jose.
+The goal of the project was to demonstrate multiple technologies
+including:

-- ZedBoard containing Xylinx Zynq FPGA technology
+- ZedBoard containing Xylinx Zynq-7000 FPGA technology (contains dual Cortex A9's and many peripherals)
-- SystemC code using both IEEE 1666-2011 (C++) and ISO-IEC 14882-2011 (C++)
 - How to have OS threads safely communicate with SystemC
 - Use of TCPIP sockets, POSIX threads, and mutexes in C
+- SystemC code using both IEEE 1666-2011 (C++) and ISO-IEC 14882-2011 (C++) features.
+These included:
+  * SystemC async_request_update
+  * SystemC ensuring sc_stop is called
+  * C++ user-defined literals
+  * C++ override keyword for safety
+  * C++ threads
+  * C++ mutexes
+  * C++ unique_ptr<>
+- Other features incidentally used:
+  * SystemC dumping a netlist
+  * Managing sc_reporting

 This directory contains two subdirectories: sysc/ and zedboard/ representing the component parts.
 There are also a few supporting directories: docs/ contains